Pope Valentine

 Pope Valentine (Valentinus; died 10 October 827) was the bishop of Rome and ruler of the Papal States for two months in 827.
-He was unusually close to his predecessor, Eugene II, rumoured to be his son or his lover, and became pope before being ordained as a priest.
+He was unusually close to his predecessor, Eugene II, rumoured to be Valentine's father or lover, and became pope before being ordained as a priest.
 He was a nobleman and elected by nobility, which later became the custom.

 Career

 Born in Rome in the region of the Via Lata, Valentine was the son of a Roman noble called Leontius.
 Showing an early aptitude for learning, he was moved from the school attached to the Lateran Palace and, according to the Liber Pontificalis, was made a deacon by Pope Paschal I (817–824).
-His biographer in the Liber pontificalis praises his piety and purity of morals, which won him the favor of Paschal I, who raised him to the rank of archdeacon.
+His biographer in the Liber Pontificalis praises his piety and purity of morals, which won him the favor of Paschal I, who raised him to the rank of archdeacon.
 He also was clearly favoured by Paschal's successor, Eugene II, to the point where rumours were circulated that Valentine was really Eugene's son.
 According to Louis-Marie DeCormenin, other rumours declared that Valentine and Eugene were involved in an illicit relationship.

 With the death of Eugene II, Valentine was acclaimed as pope by the Roman clergy, nobility and people.
 They took him from the Basilica di Santa Maria Maggiore and installed him in the Lateran Palace, ignoring his protests.
 In their haste, they enthroned him before he was ordained a priest.
 This was an unusual reversal of the normal proceedings, and in fact was the first time it had happened in the recorded history of the papacy, although it would be repeated during the pontificate of Benedict III.
 On the following Sunday, he was formally consecrated bishop at St. Peter's Basilica.
 There were no imperial representatives present during the election, and Valentine had no opportunity to ratify his election with the Carolingian emperor, as he was dead within five weeks, dying on 10 October 827.